Tue, 20th Jan 2015 - 5:00 pm

 Bristol City Council webcast a range of meetings to improve openness, understanding and accountability of local decision making.

 Sometimes for logistical reasons we use a different system to host our webcasts.
-For example, some of our Cabinet meetings are held in local venues around the city - these are filmed offline and uploaded to our You Tube page for on-demand viewing afterwards.
+These are filmed offline and uploaded to our You Tube page for on-demand viewing afterwards.

 How to use the webcast portal

 The webcast portal forms part of a wide range of services to promote e-democracy in Bristol.
 Many people are interested in local democracy and the issues that affect them but are unable to attend meetings; webcasting is one of a number of online engagement tools that enable local people to connect with their council, learn what is happening in their area, and participate in the decision making process.

 Forthcoming and most recent webcasts are displayed on the right; older webcasts can be found in the Webcast library.
 All our webcasts should be archived within 2 working days and are available on-demand for 12 months.